JackTNorris/smiles-encoder/README.md

 Other notes:
 - By default, the Chemprop models and Chemberta models are not loaded (this is for performance purposes)
-- If you wish to enable the use of chemprop and chemberta, set the `load_models` flag in your constructor to `True`.
+- If you wish to enable the use of chemprop and chemberta, set the `load_chemberta` or `load_stokes_gnn` flag in your constructor to `True`.
 The class will take longer to load, and your constructor will take a second to be called, but it should execute faster after the first import due to model caching